-The extension of the treatment period will not impact the primary outcome data read out for OraGrowtH210, which will be based on the annualized data from the first six months of treatment.
+The extension of the treatment period will not impact the primary outcome data read out for the OraGrowtH210 or OraGrowtH212 trials, which will be based on the annualized data from the first six months of treatment.
 We continue to review the timing of the start of the long-term extension study in context of the OraGrowtH210 Trial extension and will initiate the extension study when appropriate.
 We do not anticipate these protocol changes, on a stand-alone basis, will extend the time to the initiation of our Phase 3 clinical trial.